mgoldcoin/mgold/en/waves-client/transfers-and-gateways/asset-transfers.md

 Copy the shown Waves address and use it as recipient address.

+More articles in the [Transfers and Gateways](/waves-client/wallet-management.md) chapter.

 If you have troubles with our platform, please create a [support](https://support.wavesplatform.com/) ticket or write a [question](https://forum.wavesplatform.com/) on our forum.